This curatorial approach is taken up once again in the exhibition at the Szczecin Philharmonic Hall, which brings together

-almost 40 vintage exhibition posters by Helmut Newton, which have since become sought-after collector's items and are traded for high prices on the art market – and on the other, a
+nearly 40 vintage exhibition posters by Newton alongside a dozen musician portraits.
+These historical posters have since become sought-after collector's items, commanding high prices on the art market.

-Mick Jagger or David Bowie, who Helmut Newton has portrayed several times – and who hang in this exhibition.
-In addition, there are vintage and exhibition prints in which we discover other well-known musicians, such as the Italian opera singer
+David Bowie, both portrayed multiple times by Helmut Newton and featured in this exhibition.
+Also on view are vintage and exhibition prints of other acclaimed musicians, such as the Italian opera singer

 Dr. Matthias Harder – Director and Curator of the Helmut Newton Foundation in Berlin